Belum Caves: Development

 The caves were being used to dump wastes from nearby places until 1988.
-Local people of nearby settlements, notably Policemen and residents of Belum Village co-operated with the Government of Andhra Pradesh and developed the cave site as a tourist attraction.
+Local people of nearby settlements, notably policemen and residents of Belum Village co-operated with the Government of Andhra Pradesh and developed the cave site as a tourist attraction.
 Finally, their almost two-decade long efforts resulted in the Government of Andhra Pradesh declaring the entire area to be a protected zone.
-Finally, in 1999, the Andhra Pradesh Tourism Development Corporation took over the task of beautifying and maintaining the caves.
+Finally, in 1999, the Andhra Pradesh Tourism Development Corporation (APTDC) took over the task of beautifying and maintaining the caves.
 The APTDC who has since been in charge of management, sanctioned Rs.
 7.5 million to develop the caves.
 The APTDC has also developed the pathways of around 2 km length in and outside of the caves, provided illumination and has created fresh-air-shafts at the site.
 Inside the cave, APTDC has installed bridges and staircases, and a canteen, bathrooms and toilet facilities at the entry point.
 APTDC also has built a Haritha Hotel for accommodation in the vicinity.

 There is a sizeable Buddha statue near on a hillock near the caves.
 One of the caverns at Belum is known as the "Meditation Hall", which was used by Buddhist monks.
 Relics of the Buddhist period were found here.
 These relics are now housed in a museum in Ananthapur.

 Entry

 Indian tourists are charged an amount of Rs.
-65 for entry, while foreign tourists are charged Rs.
+70 for entry, while foreign tourists are charged Rs.
 300. At the entrance, there is an electronic cave gate.
 A metal staircase leads down into the cave.

 The entrance pit was originally smaller than what one sees today.
 It was broadened to fit the staircase, to allow visitors to descend and ascend easily.

 The entrance is like that of a Pit Cave.
 From the ground you can only see two pits side by side and a third pit a little further away.
 After descending around 20 meters by the stairs from the entrance, the caves become horizontal.
 The first section one enters is called the Gebauer Hall, named after the speleologist, H. Daniel Gebauer, who had explored and mapped the caves in 1982-1983.
 The path to Gebauer Hall leads to the second opening, which lies next to the main entrance.